keptn/lifecycle-toolkit/README.md

 ```

 > **Note**
-Please be aware that you still need to correctly annotate the namespaces, where
+Please be aware that you still need to correctly annotate the namespaces where
 Keptn lifecycle orchestration is allowed.
 > To annotate them, use: